erclx/bun-py-mono-template/apps/backend/README.md

-# UV Python Template
+# Bun Py Backend

-A web-first starter template for Python projects.
-Pre-configured with `uv`, FastAPI, Ruff, and modern tooling.
+The FastAPI backend service for the `bun-py-mono` monorepo.
+Pre-configured with `uv`, Ruff, and modern tooling.
-Clone it and start building.

 ## Disclaimer